os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 ```

 ### Base class
-SoSWrapp is the class from which inherits our model wrapper when using ‘SoSTrades’ wrapping mode.
+SoSWrapp is the template class which all model wrappers inherit from (when using ‘SoSTrades’ wrapping mode).
 It contains necessary information for the discipline configuration.
 It is owned by both the DisciplineWrapp and the SoSDiscipline.
-Its methods setup_sos_disciplines, run,… are overloaded by the user-provided Wrapper.
+Its methods `setup_sos_disciplines`, `run`, etc. are overloaded by the user-provided wrapper.

-**N.B.**: setup_sos_disciplines needs take as argument the proxy and call proxy.add_inputs() and/or proxy.add_outputs().
+**N.B.**: `setup_sos_disciplines` needs take as argument the proxy and call `proxy.add_inputs()` and/or `proxy.add_outputs()`, for the definition of dynamic i/o (cf. Section 2.4).

 **Attributes**:
+- sos_name (string): name of the discipline as defined upon its inclusion in the process.
+- local_data (Dict[Any]): inputs and outputs of the model last run.
-sos_name (string): name of the discipline local_data_short_name (Dict[Dict]): short name version of the local data for model input and output local_data (Dict[Any]): output of the model last run
+- local_data_short_name (Dict[Dict]): short name version of the local_data, for internal model usage (cf. Section 3.1).

 ### Ontology data
 The ontology data specify all data regarding your SoSWrapp including :
-- `label` : Name of the wrapp on the ontology panel of the SoSTrades platform
+- `label` : Name of the wrapper on the ontology panel of the SoSTrades platform
 - `type` : Type of the model ‘Research’, ‘Industrial’ or ‘Other’
-- `source` : the person or project that has implemented the wrapp AND the model behind it
+- `source` : the person or project that has implemented the wrapper AND the model behind it
 - `version` : A version of the model if necessary

 ### Section 2.1: Input/output variables definition
 The DESC_IN and DESC_OUT dictionaries are the input and output variable descriptors.
-It gives information on variables in the wrapp used by the model.
+It gives information on variables in the wrapper used by the model.

 ```
 DESC_IN = {